KBNLresearch/ebooks-qa/README.md

 ### Epubcheck and Java locations

 Since the script wraps around Java and Epubcheck, it needs to know the location of the Epubcheck JAR and Java.
-Both can be set in the `config.py` script:
+Both can be set in the `config.py` file:

 ```Python
 # Epubcheck JAR